Allergy-Friendly Carrot Patch Chocolate Cupcakes

 Orange Mike and Ike candies are in the Original Fruits 5 oz box.

-- For the cupcakes, preheat oven to 350° F. Line a standard muffin pan with liners.
+- Preheat oven to 350° F. Line a standard muffin pan with liners.

 - Whisk the dry ingredients in a large bowl.